Call Now Request FREE consultation - 1866-758-4529

 There is a point of no return when a trailer travels at a speed greater than the tractor.
 It is this scenario that allows the jackknife accident to occur.

-when the tractor crosses into oncoming traffic.
+When the tractor crosses into oncoming traffic.

-Jackknife accidents also can be extremely dangerous for the truck drivers themselves because the driver can no longer control the truck after it reaches the point of no return.
+Jackknife accidents can also be extremely dangerous for the truck drivers themselves because the driver can no longer control the truck after it reaches the point of no return.

 When diesel fuel is spilled on the highway, special crews must be dispatched to clean up the spill before the roadway can be opened to the public.
 This is a very intense and expensive undertaking that must be done in each instance when fuel is spilled on the roadway.